Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-Wilchester Elementary is a highly sought after employment location.
-The school's reputation of high performance and opportunities for growth and development of teachers and staff mean we have a deep pool of candidates from which to pull.
+- The school's reputation of high performance and opportunities for growth and development of teachers and staff mean we have a deep pool of candidates from which to pull.

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Wilchester Elementary is experiencing more teacher turn over than is typical for the school.
 Root Cause: The growing demands of teaching school, teachers reaching retirement age and a feeling of little support both emotionally and financially.

 Problem Statement 2: Veteran teachers who have retired with double digit years of experience have been replaced with mostly new or like-new teachers.
-Root Cause: There are fewer and fewer experienced teachers looking for new teaching positions.

 Family and Community Engagement